Sixth Form Dress Code

 Whilst we encourage you to exercise your own judgement on professional appearance, there are some items which are deemed as unacceptable:

 - Female tops – no spaghetti straps, strapless, low cut, see through or revealing midriffs.
-If we can see your underwear it is inappropriate
+If we can see your underwear it is inappropriate.
+Tops should avoid being very tight and avoid large slogans or graphics.

 - Skirts/dresses – these should not be too short, the ideal length is just above the knee.
 Clothing should not restrict movement nor should it prevent a task from being undertaken with dignity.

-- Trousers/skirts/jackets – no leather, denim or ‘cargo‘ styles to be worn
+- Trousers/skirts/jackets – no leather, leggings, denim or ‘cargo‘ styles to be worn, not too tight/skinny.

 - No shorts, hoodies or leisure wear allowed (except for sports events)